 Causes of Lower Back Pain in Pregnancy

 Lower back pain in pregnancy is very common.
-It is estimated that as many as 50% women will develop some kind of back pain during pregnancy.
-The pain comes from a variety of structures including sacroiliac joints, lower back structures and sometimes the sciatic nerve.There are a few different reasons why you might get lower back pain in pregnancy.
+It is estimated that as many as 50% women will develop some kind of back problem during pregnancy.
+The symptoms comes from a variety of structures including sacroiliac joints, lower back structures and sometimes the sciatic nerve .There are a few different reasons why this might happen..

 Big hormone changes are taking place